Patriot Act: Reauthorizations

 In a vote on February 8, 2011, the House of Representatives considered a further extension of the Act through the end of 2011.
 House leadership moved the extension bill under suspension of the rules, which is intended for noncontroversial legislation and requires two-thirds majority to pass.
 After the vote, the extension bill did not pass; 277 members voted in favor, which was less than the 290 votes needed to pass the bill under suspension of the rules.
 Without an extension, the Act was set to expire on February 28, 2011.
 However, it eventually passed, 275–144.
 The FISA Sunsets Extension Act of 2011 was signed into law February 25, 2011.

 On May 26, 2011, President Barack Obama used an Autopen to sign the PATRIOT Sunsets Extension Act of 2011, a four-year extension of three key provisions in the USA PATRIOT Act while he was in France: roving wiretaps, searches of business records (the "library records provision"), and conducting surveillance of "lone wolves"—individuals suspected of terrorist-related activities not linked to terrorist groups.
-Republican leaders questioned if the use of the Autopen met the constitutional requirements for signing a bill into law.
+Republican leaders questioned if the use of the Autopen met the constitutional requirements for signing a bill into law, as the first instance of a president using an Autopen to sign a bill.

 As NSL provisions of the USA PATRIOT Act had been struck by the courts the reauthorization Act amended the law in an attempt to make them lawful.
 It provided for judicial review and the legal right of a recipient to challenge the validity of the letter.
 The reauthorization act still allowed NSLs to be closed and all evidence to be presented in camera and ex parte.
 Gag provisions were maintained but were not automatic.
 They only occurred when the deputy assistant director of the FBI or a special agent in charge in a bureau field office certified that disclosure would result in "a danger to the national security of the United States, interference with a criminal, counterterrorism, or counterintelligence investigation, interference with diplomatic relations, or danger to the life or physical safety of any person".
 However, should there be no non-disclosure order, the defendant can disclose the fact of the NSL to anyone who can render them assistance in carrying out the letter, or to an attorney for legal advice.
 Again, however, the recipient was ordered to inform the FBI of such a disclosure.
 Because of the concern over the chilling effects of such a requirement, the Additional Reauthorization Amendments Act removed the requirement to inform the FBI that the recipient spoke about the NSL to their Attorney.
 Later, the Additional Reauthorization Amendments Act excluded libraries from receiving NSLs, except where they provide electronic communications services.
 The reauthorization Act also ordered the Attorney General submit a report semi-annually to the House and Senate Judiciary Committees, the House and Senate Intelligence Committees and the House Committee on Financial Services and the Senate Committee on Banking, Housing, and Urban Affairs on all NSL request made under the Fair Credit Reporting Act.